ox-vgg/wise/docs/Install.md

 The hardware and software requirements for installing WISE are as follows.

- * A modern computer with GPU
- * Ubuntu, Debian, or other similar OS
+ * A modern computer with Ubuntu, Debian, or other similar OS
  * Python version 3.10 (or higher)
  * ffmpeg 4.4.2 (or higher)

-**Note: In future, WISE will support installing without a GPU.**

 To install WISE, we first download the WISE source code.